Discover the most beautiful hiking trails in southern Germany

 - Do you want to rent a motorhome?
 Then you will find information here as well as booking options.
-Or do you prefer to travel with him roof tent on the car?
-Also the overnight stay in camping tent is possible.
+Or do you prefer to travel with a roof tent on the car?
+Also the overnight stay in camping tents is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

-- You want to know where to stay overnight in Germany and are you looking for parking spaces for RVs and campsites?
+- You want to know where you can stay overnight in Germany and are you looking for parking spaces for RVs and campsites?
 You can find information about this under this link.
-There you can prepare your dinner in a Dutch Oven or on the portable grill after a day trip .
-Dutch oven accessories here.
+There you can prepare your dinner in a Dutch Oven or on the portable grill .
+You can also find Dutch oven accessories can be found here.

 The Donaufelsen tour in Baden-Württemberg - hiking trails in southern Germany